-London Play will spend the next three years working with residents in 12 boroughs to activate play on their streets - with the aim of inspiring nothing short of a London Play Street revolution.
+London Play is working with residents in 12 boroughs to activate play on their streets - with the aim of inspiring nothing short of a London Play Street revolution.

 London Play’s Play Street Advocacy Workers Catherine Togut and Fiona Sutherland will identify target neighbourhoods and willing residents within them, and then provide the support, guidance and training needed to enable them to become play street advocates in their own communities.
 They will gain confidence, skills and experience in the process, going on to inspire and recruit other residents to launch play streets in their areas and multiplying the impact of their work.

-The project will focus on 12 London boroughs where the demand for support is greatest - Haringey, Enfield, Waltham Forest, Hammersmith and Fulham, Southwark, Islington, Lewisham, Camden, Croydon, Newham, Redbridge and Westminster.
+The project will focus on 12 London boroughs where the demand for support is greatest - Haringey, Enfield, Waltham Forest, Hammersmith and Fulham, Southwark, Islington, Greenwich, Camden, Croydon, Newham, Hounslow and Brent.
 A ‘strategic play street board’ will be convened in each borough, drawn from council and other local organisations to support the fledgling play street advocates.

 Other elements of the project include: